Superconducting Radio Frequency Cavities as Axion Dark Matter Detectors

 where $\epsilon$ is the dielectic constant inside the cavity. $C$ is invariant under the interchange of input and signal modes.
 Eq.~(\ref{power}) implies therefore that, all other things being equal, it is best to drive the cavity in the lowest frequency mode of any given pair.

 Let $v$ and $\delta v$ be respectively the velocity and velocity dispersion of the axions.
 Eq.~(\ref{power}) assumes that the de Broglie wavelength $(m_a v)^{-1}$ is large compared to the cavity's linear dimensions.
 Furthermore, the energy dispersion must be less than the bandwidth of the signal mode.
 The axion energy is the sum of rest mass and kinetic energy: $E_a = m_a (1 + {1 \over 2} v^2)$.
 Hence $\delta E_a \simeq m_a v \delta v$.
 It is often assumed that the velocity distribution of halo axions is Maxwellian with velocity dispersion $\delta v \simeq 300$ km/s, in which case $\delta E_a \simeq 10^{-6} m_a$.
 However an isolated disk galaxy such as the Milky Way continually accretes the dark matter surrounding it and the resulting flows do not thermalize over the age of the universe \cite{Ips}.
-The infall flows produce peaks in the velocity spectrum at any given spatial location.
+The infall flows produce peaks in the velocity spectrum of dark matter at any given spatial location.
 Furthermore, the flows form caustics.
 Caustics are surfaces in physical space where the dark matter density is very large.
 Evidence was found for caustic rings in the Milky Way and in other isolated disk galaxies.
 The evidence is summarized in ref. \cite{MWhalo}.
-Because an observer in a galactic halo may be close to a caustic, his local dark matter velocity distribution may be dominated by a single flow or a single pair of flows.
+If an observer in a galactic halo is close to a caustic, his local dark matter velocity distribution is dominated by a single flow or a single pair of flows.